krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

     cl run 'echo hello'

-Now let's actually execute these run bundles.
-In general, a CodaLab instance would already have workers constantly executing run bundles, but we're running locally, so we have to start up our own worker.
-Run this in another shell:

-    cl work-manager

-(See `~/.codalab/config.json` to customize the worker.)
-You should see that this shell immediately executes the run.
 In our original shell, we can check that the run completed successfully.

     cl info -v sort-run